Optimizing city-scale traffic through modeling observations of vehicle movements: Tracking and Planning in City-Scale Transportation Networks

 The Berlin dataset is comprised of a network of 11 thousand nodes and 24 thousand single-direction car-only links derived from OpenStreetMap; and the trips of 9 thousand synthesized vehicles representing the travel behaviors of three million inhabitants \cite{ziemke2015integrating}.
 To make the problem small enough that algorithms with bigger time-complexity can run and have performances compared with our algorithm, we aggregate the 24 thousand road links into 1539 clusters with a walk-trap algorithm \cite{pons2006computing}.
-The daily trips in the Berlin dataset are synthesized from (1) the commuter data provided by the German Federal Employment Agency containing the home and workplace municipalities of the working population subject to social insurance contributions, (2) an activity-based demand model (Comprehensive Econometric Microsimulator for Daily Activity-Travel Patterns, or CEMDAP \cite{bhat2004comprehensive}) to sample a sequence activities (home, work, school, shop, restaurant, etc.) and the corresponding travels that each individual from the synthesized population takes throughout a day, (3) physical simulation (through Multi-Agent Transport Simulation, or MATSim \cite{matsim}) to repeatedly modify the sampled activity-travel sequences to match the capability of the transportation network, and (4) Bayesian sampling (through Calibration of dynamic traffic simulations, or Cadyts \cite{flotterod2011bayesian}) to match the daily activity-travel sequences from the previous step with over 8 thousand hourly traffic count values from over 300 count stations.
 The synthesized daily trips have been validated based on extensive, regularly-conducted travel surveys and constitute a quality representation of road transport demand.
-This data set is the outcome of a generalizable approach to synthesize individual-level behaviorally-sound trip diaries from easily accessible input data, since collecting the trip diaries of real-world people is plagued with privacy issues.
+This data set is the result of a generalizable approach to synthesize individual-level behaviorally-sound trip diaries from easily accessible input data, since collecting the trip diaries of real-world people is plagued with privacy issues.

 The Santiago de Chile dataset is comprised of a network of 23 thousand nodes and 38 thousand single-direction car-only links derived from OpenStreetMap; and the trips of 665 thousand synthesized vehicles representing the travel behaviors of six million inhabitants in car, walking and public transportation modals \cite{kickhofer2016creating}.
 The daily trips in the Santiago de Chile dataset were initialized from cloning the sequences of activities (starting time and duration of home, work, school, shopping, leisure, visit and health) and travel mode of 60 thousand individuals (from 18 thousand households) from publicly-accessible travel diaries, and modified through physical simulation and a co-evolutionary algorithm (with MATSim) to maximize the overall utility of the system.
 The resulting daily trips are compatible with travel modals' distributions and observed traffic counts at count stations.
 This data set represents the case where we can get travel diaries with fine temporal and spatial resolution for a significant and representative fraction of a population from publicly-accessible travel diaries.